Scleroderma Lung Study III - Combining Pirfenidone With Mycophenolate

 a) All participants with a DLCOHb-% between 30 to 40% must have pulmonary artery pressures documented by either echocardiogram, right heart catheterization or magnetic resonance imaging in order to be considered for inclusion.

-- Diagnosis of clinically significant resting pulmonary hypertension requiring treatment as ascertained prior to study evaluation or as part of a standard of care clinical assessment performed outside of the study protocol.
+- Diagnosis of clinically significant resting pulmonary hypertension requiring treatment or mild pulmonary hypertension requiring treatment with more than one oral medication as ascertained prior to study evaluation or as part of a standard of care clinical assessment performed outside of the study protocol.

-- Evidence of uncontrolled congestive heart failure, unstable ischemic heart disease, history of pulmonary embolism, or cardiac arrhythmia requiring chronic anticoagulation.
+- Evidence of uncontrolled congestive heart failure, unstable ischemic heart disease, history of complicated pulmonary embolism impacting on heart or lung function, or unstable cardiac arrhythmia requiring chronic anticoagulation.

 - Clinically significant abnormalities on HRCT not attributable to SSc